raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step07.md

 + Experiment with giving these commands different values inside the brackets e.g. `robin.left(0.65)`

 Do you need any help?
-Share any issues you have below with your fellow learners.
+Share any issues you have below.